 After reviewing elective programs offered with Curriculum Leaders, it was determined that there is a greater need for advanced level elective courses in order to establish greater program progression.
-During the 2006 school year, Howard D. McMillan Middle increased the number of students enrolled in elective course by 1%.
-For the first time ever, we have offered high school credit courses in the foreign language program and offered advanced level courses in business education and family and consumer sciences.
+During the 2007 school year, Howard D. McMillan Middle increased the number of students enrolled in elective course by 1%.
+We will continue to offer high school credit courses in the foreign language program and offered advanced level courses in business education and family and consumer sciences.
 It is our hope that the trend to increase student participation in the elective programs continues as the number of students within the reading program decreases.